What Are the Main Solar Energy Pros and Cons?

-Those with residential solar now spend less over the duration of the solar array’s lifespan then they would have with their utility company.
+Those with residential solar now spend less over the duration of the solar array’s lifespan than they would have with their utility company.
 This benefit is increased when the utility provides solar incentives to their solar customers.

 Low Maintenance and Long Life

 Another benefit of solar is that even though you own the system, they don’t require much maintenance.
 Because solar arrays don’t have moving parts, all you need to worry about is cleaning your solar panels once in a while.

 Even though solar panels do have a long life span, things can go wrong.
 If this happens, your product warranty or homeowners insurance will cover most of these malfunctions.

 Improves Air Quality Over System’s Lifetime